-Over the past six years, working with thousands of parents, I've come to see this as one of the most powerful questions we can ask.
+Over the past six years, I've come to see this as one of the most powerful questions we can ask.
 If we don't, we tend to rush to judgment.
 The judging parent - and we've all been there - might think, "This kid is just being difficult" or "I have a problem with this child."
 And when that's the thought pattern, the immediate response becomes: "How do I stop this difficult child from being difficult?"
 That creates a cascade of negativity from us, which in turn triggers more negativity from them.